farabiahmed/Project-Samples/Tutorials/CPlusPlus.md

 #### dynamic_cast
 * for both upcasts  and downcast
 * Dynamic_cast should be used when downcasting if -and only if- the pointed object is a valid complete object of the target type.
 It returns a `null pointer` to indicate the failure.
+* dynamic_cast on fail will cast to NULL if you are casting pointers, and throw an exception otherwise.
-* it will return null pointer, bad_cast exception(for references) for error.
+** it will return null pointer, for pointer types, for error.
+** it will throw bad_cast exception, for references, for error.
 * It will return valid pointer on succces.

 #### static_cast
+* static_cast will give you a compilation error if it can't make the cast.
 * for both upcasts  and downcast
 * No checks are performed during runtime to guarantee that the object being converted is in fact a full object of the destination type.
 * Therefore, it is up to the programmer to ensure that the conversion is safe.